watem-sedem/watem-sedem/docs/input.rst

 K factor filename
 *****************

-Filename of the :ref:`K-factor <kfactor>` map.
-The soil erodibility factor or K-factor of the RUSLE-equation for every pixel in the modeldomain is stored in the K-factor map :math:`(kg.h.MJ^{-1}.mm^{-1})`.
+The filename of the :ref:`K-factor <kfactor>` map.
+The soil erodibility factor or K-factor of the RUSLE-equation for every pixel in the model domain is stored in the K-factor map (in :math:`kg.h.MJ^{-1}.mm^{-1}`).

-The datatype of the K-factor raster map is int16.
+The datatype of the K-factor raster map is integer16.

 .. _cmap:

 C factor map filename
 *********************

-Filename of the :ref:`C-factor <cfactor>` map.
+The filename  of the :ref:`C-factor <cfactor>` map.
 This raster contains values between 0 and 1 and represent the dimensionless C-factor in the RUSLE equation.
-Pixels outside the modeldomain are set to zero.
+Pixels outside the model domain are set to zero.

 The datatype of the outlet map is float32.